 DESCRIPTIONS OF THE TRIPS ARE HERE.

-- May 4, 2013 -Magic of spring seabird migration.
-Also a great time for a Murphy’s Petrel!
-Out of Half Moon Bay.
+May 4, 2014 -Magic of spring seabird migration.
+Also a possible time for a Murphy’s Petrel!
+Out of Half Moon Bay. $130

-- Aug 18, 2013 – Offshore Seabirds of San Francisco.
+Aug 16, 2014 – Offshore Seabirds of San Francisco.
 County Birding and last year a Hawaiian Petrel showed up!
-Out of Half Moon Bay.
-SOLD OUT.
-Please e-mail me to be put on the waiting list, sometimes people do cancel.
+Out of Half Moon Bay. $130

-- Aug 31, 2013 - Cordell Bank – NEW!!!!!
+Aug 31, 2014 – Cordell Bank – NEW in 2013, and results were superb!
 California’s famed underwater mountain, many a great albatross has been here.
-Out of Bodega Bay.
-SOLD OUT.
-Please e-mail me to be put on the waiting list, sometimes people do cancel.
+Out of Bodega Bay. $150

-- Sept 1, 2013 – Offshore Seabirds of San Mateo.
+Sept 6, 2014.
+Offshore Seabirds of San Mateo.
 Heading southwest out of Half Moon Bay, where it was HOT in 2012.
-Out of Half Moon Bay.
-SOLD OUT.
-Please e-mail me to be put on the waiting list, sometimes people do cancel.
+Out of Half Moon Bay. $130

-- Sept 7, 2013 – Classic Half Moon Bay Pelagic.
+Sept 20, 2014 – Classic Half Moon Bay Pelagic.
 We go where the action has been, chase the temperature breaks, and food rich areas.
-Out of Half Moon Bay.
-SOLD OUT.
-Please e-mail me to be put on the waiting list, sometimes people do cancel.
+Out of Half Moon Bay. $130

 e-mail to reserve a spot!!
 Or purchase with credit card today with PayPal.